-PLUS Loan for Graduate Students School-Certified Private Student Loan Application process Online through the Department of Education.
+PLUS Loan for Parents 1 School-Certified Private Student Loan 2 Application process Online through the Department of Education.
 Online with lender.
 Free Application for Federal Student Aid (FAFSA) required Yes.
-In addition to the FAFSA, some states/colleges require additional forms or applications for aid.
-No. Students are not required to complete the FAFSA unless it is the policy of the school.
-Minimum payment amount while the student is enrolled in school PLUS loan payments are deferred during school and for 6 months after graduation (interest continues to accrue during this time and is added to the loan's principal balance when the deferment period ends).
+In addition to the FAFSA, some states/ colleges require additional forms or applications for aid.
+No. Families are not required to complete the FAFSA unless it is the policy of the school.
+Minimum payment amount while the student is enrolled in school PLUS loan payments can be deferred while the student is in school and for 6 months after graduation (interest continues to accrue during this time and is added to the loan's principal balance when the deferment period ends).
 Varies by lender.
 Many lenders allow private loan payments to be deferred while in school (interest accrues during this time and is added to the loan's principal balance when the deferment period ends).
 Many lenders offer options to make interest payments while in school.
 Death and disability loan forgiveness Yes.
-If the primary borrower dies, or becomes permanently and totally disabled, then the loan will be discharged if certain conditions are met.
+If the primary borrower or student beneficiary dies, or if the primary borrower becomes permanently and totally disabled, then the payments on the loan will be waived if certain conditions are met.
 Varies by lender.
 Some lenders waive the remaining balance in the event of the primary borrower's death or permanent and total disability.
 Ability to consolidate through the Department of Education Yes.
-The student can consolidate with other federal loans in their name.
+Parents can consolidate with other federal loans in their name (not the student's).
 No. Cannot be included with federal student loans.
-Options for denied loans If denied, the student may apply with an endorser (cosigner).
+Options for denied loans If parent applies and is denied, the student is eligible for additional unsubsidized Stafford loans.
 Student could apply with a different cosigner if the cosigner was denied, or apply with another private lender.
-Repayment plans PLUS loans for graduate students are eligible for graduated, income-based, income-contingent and extended repayment options, federal consolidation, pay as you earn, and some public service loan forgiveness options.
+Repayment plans PLUS loans are eligible for graduated and extended repayment options, federal consolidation, and some public service loan forgiveness options.
 Most lenders have programs available to assist troubled borrowers, but they are discretionary and not part of the loan agreement.
-Interest tax deductible The student may be able to use the interest paid on the loan for a tax deduction, subject to IRS guidelines.
+Interest tax deductible The parent may be able to use the interest paid on the loan for a tax deduction, subject to IRS guidelines.
 The student may be able to use the interest paid on the loan for a tax deduction, subject to IRS guidelines.
-Restrictions apply to loans for less-than-half-time enrollment.
+Restrictions apply to loans for less-than- half-time enrollment.

-&lt;sup>1 Federal student loan information was gathered on May 20, 2015 from http://studentaid.ed.gov; check this page for the most up-to-date information about federal student loans.
+1 Federal student loan information was gathered on May 20, 2015, from http://studentaid.ed.gov; check this page for the most up-to-date information about federal student loans.
 Rates, fees, and availability of federal student loans are subject to change by the Federal Government.